runemalm/codius-cli/README.md

 ## Compatibility

-Codius is designed for projects built with [OpenDDD.NET](https://www.openddd.net) — an opinionated framework for Domain-Driven Design in .NET.
+Codius is designed for projects built with [OpenDDD.NET](https://www.openddd.net) — a framework for Domain-Driven Design in .NET.

 It works directly on your existing codebase, generating and modifying code according to OpenDDD.NET’s conventions.

 Whether you’re evolving your domain model or adding new building blocks, Codius helps you stay consistent and productive within the framework’s structure.

 ---